 Supported by Leila Ensaniat & Naoki Shimada.

-My responsibilities include: Ideation, Project Planning, Detail Design & Testing, Overseas CM DFM, CAD management, LED UX, Product Launch Visuals
+Ideation, Project Planning, Detail Design & Testing, Overseas CM DFM, CAD management, LED UX, Product Launch Visuals.

 Where do we go from here?